 6. Bridesmaids and Groomsmen

-As in wedding parties all over the world, the bride and groom will choose any number of Bridesmaids and Groomsmen that they like.
-However, it is rare to see a best man or matron of honour.
+As with wedding parties all over the world, the bride and groom will choose a number of Bridesmaids and Groomsmen to aid them in organizing the wedding and helping on the day.
+However, in Thailand it is rare to see a best man or matron of honour.

 7. The Thai Engagement Ceremony (Khan Maak Procession)

-In past times the groom would travel on foot from his home to his bride’s home, accompanied by a procession of his family, friends, and other well-wishers.
+In past times, the groom would travel on foot from his home to his bride’s home, accompanied by a procession of his family, friends, and other well-wishers.

 In many Thai-foreigner relationships the engagement often follows the western tradition of being a romantic one-on-one occasion that is then announced to others afterwards.
-We had an informal engagement, not a traditional one.
+My wife and I had an informal engagement, not a traditional one.

-In modern times, the procession is likely to just start down the street and end at the wedding venue, which will be a house or, more frequently in modern times, a hotel.
+In modern times, the procession is likely to just start down the street and end at the wedding venue, which will be a house or, more frequently these days, a hotel.

-8. The Grooms Gated Approach
+8. The Groom's Gated Approach